Ferryman

 And it seems that there's one who can't rest

-Some duty of conciounce still binds him to work
+Some duty of conscience still binds it to Earth

 Chorus

-"They're burried up there on the river's far shore
+"They're buried up there on the river's far shore

 You can see all the graves plain from here